Vamsi-Agnihotram-18/Ai-Jarvis/README.md

-# 🧠 AI JARVIS – Your Smart Document & Voice Assistant
+# 🧠 AI JARVIS – Your Smart Document Assistant

 AI JARVIS is an intelligent, full-stack assistant inspired by Iron Man’s J.A.R.V.I.S.
 It helps users manage documents and extract insights using natural language commands, OCR, and LLMs — all with voice or text input.